Grey Sauble Forestry Service

 Even though the program is named the Managed Forest Tax Incentive Program, landowners do not need to harvest trees to qualify for the program.
 Many individuals choose to maintain trails, view wildlife, spend time outdoors on the property, and use their properties for recreational activities.
 All of these are acceptable activities under the Managed Forest Tax Incentive Program.
 If harvesting is an objective of a landowner, it must be down in a sustainable manner that follows all laws and regulations.
 Diameter-limit (circumference-limit) harvesting is not allowed in the Program, as it has been proven that it is not sustainable practice.

-Our Landscape and Seedling order forms make it easy to purchase high-quality trees that will provide you with numerous benefits for years to come!
-For more information, download a form from the sidebar on the right or call our office (519-376-3076) to get one mailed to you.
+Our Landscape and Seedling order form makes it easy to purchase high-quality trees that will provide you with numerous benefits for years to come!

 Due date for pre-orders: March 18, 2022